simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_query.rst

     ``This is an 'optional' page.
 If you are not planning and/or not interested in SQL coding, simply ignore this page please!``

     Simons CMAP datasets are hosted in a SQL database and pycmap package provides the user with a number of pre-developed methods to extract and retrieve subsets of the data.
-The rest of this documentation is dedicated to explore and explain these methods.
+The rest of this documentation is dedicated to exploring and explaining these methods.
 In addition to the pre-developed methods, we intend to leave the database open to custom scan queries for interested users.
 This method takes a custom SQL query statement and returns the results in form of a Pandas dataframe.
 The full list of table names and variable names (fields) can be obtained using the
     :ref:`getcatalog` method.
 In fact, one may use this very method to retrieve the table and field names:
     ``query(‘EXEC uspCatalog’)``.
 A Dataset is stored in a table and each table field represents a variable.
 All data tables have the following fields: